 For the past few years, the renewable fuel standard has created a significant demand for corn and ethanol production.
-Over the past few years, the renewable fuel standard has been the source of much political dialogue, both pro and con, and with the changing administration, it remains to be seen if it will enjoy the same amount of political support.
-It is thought by many in the industry that a lack of political support for the continuation of the renewable fuel standard would have a negative effect on the price of corn.
-Livestock producers and dairy operations have greatly benefitted from ethanol production as a result of the distillers grains by-products being a readily available feed supply.
-As it stands now, it appears as though the renewable fuel standard is here to stay, at least for the foreseeable future.
+Over the past few years, the renewable fuel standard has been the source of much political dialogue, both pro and con, and with the changing administration, it is anticipated that political support will want to increase this type of fuel.
+However, with the recent price increase for corn, the financial operations for ethanol producers will be negatively impacted.
+Livestock and dairy operations have greatly benefitted from ethanol production as a result of the distillers grains by-products being a readily available feed supply.
+At present, it appears as though the renewable fuel standard is here to stay for the foreseeable future.